This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Here are my top recommendations for things to do with only one day in Zagreb.

-Zagreb and Singapore were the biggest surprises of my 2017 travels.
-Initially, I visited Zagreb for two nights as a stopover between Budapest and Ljubljana.
-But what I didn’t expect was to find a cool, and cheap, and colourful, Croatian capital.
+Zagreb and Singapore were the biggest surprises of my 2017 travels and I’m so glad I decided to spend one day in Zagreb as a stopover between Budapest and Ljubljana.
+But what I didn’t expect was to find a cool, cheap and colourful Croatian capital.
 I also think I instantly liked Zagreb because the weather was not in the single digits.
-Being able to get away with just wearing a long-sleeved shirt and jacket was amazing!
+Being able to get away with just wearing a long-sleeved shirt and jacket was amazing 🙌🏻.

-Anyway, there doesn’t seem to be a lot of information out there on Zagreb.
-So here is my input: my 24-hour travel guide to Zagreb.
-Hopefully it helps you plan your own visit.
+Anyway, there doesn’t seem to be a lot of information out there about spending just one day in Zagreb.
+So here is my input: how to spend 24 hours in Zagreb.
+Hopefully, it helps you plan your own visit.
 Because you are going to visit now, right?
 It did make Lonely Planet’s 2017 Best in Europe list (just saying).

 Sidenote: when my bus crossed from Croatia to Slovenia, every passenger had to get out and have all of their belongings searched.
 They were very thorough.

-Next, check out Dolac Market.
-It’s open from 6:30am every day.
+Next, check out the Dolac Market.
+It’s open from 6:30 am every day.
 Locals set up stalls selling all kinds of food, including cheese, meat and lots of colourful produce.
 There are also stalls selling the usual souvenirs.
 I love visiting markets in every new city, as they allow you to see a glimpse of normal everyday life for locals.

 I then had a wander around the shops, as I always seem to do.
 Zagreb had some different department stores I hadn’t seen anywhere else.
 But I ended up buying a cute t-shirt and earrings from H&M. The shirt has been worn at least once a week in Australia.